rahatshafi20/SE-Project/README.md

-# This is of SE - Project
+# This code is for SE - Project

 ## Project Info